tansonlee/echo-cache/README.md

 ### Worker

+A worker contains the actual in-memory store and receives messages from the orchestrator to execute queries on the cache.
+Workers also perform cache management in the form of memory usage by implementing a least recently used (LRU) cache eviction strategy.

 ### Orchestrator

+The orchestrator acts as a proxy between applications and workers.
+It takes requests fro clients then sends messages to the appropriate worker(s) to perform the actual execution.

+To ensure that the orchestrator does not act as a bottleneck, it implements a multi-threading scheme similar to that of TCP.
+On every new connection by a client, it will create a new thread dedicated to that client.
+This means that when multiple clients connect to the orchestrator, they will not compete for execution.
+This prevents [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
+Additionally, this removes the overhead of connection establishment on every request since the connection may stay open across multiple requests.

+You may have noticed that this is tricky if clients do not cooperate.
+If clients do not signal closing of a connection, the orchestrator may create an ever growing number of threads and the physical machine may run out of resources to manage them.
+To solve this, the orchestrator enacts a idle client detection scheme.
+If there is no activity from a client for a specified amount of time, the orchestrator will close the connection.

+This is implemented with a "custodian" thread which finds all connections and when they were last used.
+If the custodian determines that the client is idle, it will kill the connection and thread, thus reclaiming the resources they were using.

+### Scaling

+The orchestrator partitions the keyspace into `n` partitions where `n` is the number of workers running.
+Each worker is responsible for 2 partitions of the keyspace.
+This means that the cache can scale linearly by running more workers.
+Deploying more workers allows the cache to have more storage space and be more performant.

 ### Fault Tolerance

+All data is replicated across 2 workers since each worker is responsible for 2 partitions of the keyspace.
+This means that if a worker goes down, the data will still be available on another worker.

+Every write to the cache writes the data to the 2 workers that are responsible for the keyspace partition that the key belongs to.
+Every read first queries one of these workers then potentially the second worker if the first worker failed.

 ### Custom Network Protocol

+The network protocol used between clients and the orchestrator is a custom protocol built on top of network sockets.
+Since the protocol is custom, it is highly recommended to use one of the supported clients.

+The protocol is similar to TCP since each client gets its own dedicated thread.
+This allows for higher throughput since clients do not need to wait for requests from other clients.
+This prevents [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
+Additionally, this removes the overhead of connection establishment on every request since the connection may stay open across multiple requests.

+However, resources may leak if clients do not close their connections when they are finished since the number of threads that the orchestrator process is running may continue to increase forever.
+To prevent this, the orchestrator periodically prunes idle connections.

+Ultimately, this means that there is no guarantee on the lifetime of a connection so a client _must_ be tolerant to connections being closed by the server.
+The client should just re-establish a new connection and continue sending requests.

 ## Storage Engine

+-   what is the dictionary implementation
+-   what is the cache eviction strategy
+-   what is the compression strategy
+-   encryption strategy

 -   orchestrator-worker architecture
 -   Orchestrator: every request and response goes through the orchestrator.
 The orchestrator directs responses to workers.
 Basically a load balancer/proxy